rcarrata/rcarrata.github.io/_posts/2022-02-21-predictive-autoscaling-patterns-with-vpa.md

 ## Installing VPA in Kubernetes / OpenShift

-To use Vertical Pod Autoscaler, you need to first install them in your Kubernetes / OpenShift clusters.
+To use Vertical Pod Autoscaler, you need to first install it in your Kubernetes / OpenShift clusters.

 * **Option 1**: To install VPA in Kubernetes vanilla clusters: